nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 The packages on this page are maintained and supported by their respective packagers, **not** the node.js core team.
 Please report any issues you encounter to the package maintainer.
 If it turns out your issue is a bug in node.js itself, the maintainer will report the issue upstream.

 ## Gentoo
-Node.js is available in official gentoo portage tree.
-You have to unmask it.
+Node.js is available in the portage tree.

-    # emerge -aqv --autounmask-write nodejs
-    # etc-update
-    # emerge -aqv nodejs
+    # emerge nodejs

 ## Debian, LMDE
 [Node.js is available in official repo for Debian Sid(unstable)](http://packages.debian.org/search?searchon=names&keywords=nodejs).